Access Adobe Creative Cloud Software with Your Federated Account

 Tips for Troubleshooting Common Issues

-- If you've followed the procedure above, and all applications are appearing as trial versions, there may be an issue with the login ID.
+- If you've followed the procedure for installing Creative Cloud above, and all applications are appearing as trial versions, there may be an issue with the login ID.
 Adobe logins can be persistent and difficult to change.
 Please log out of your Adobe account on all the browsers that you use and the Creative Cloud Desktop app, then restart the machine.

-- After restarting, open the Creative Cloud Desktop app, type only "wisc.edu" in the email address field and tab.
+- After restarting, open the Creative Cloud Desktop app, type your NetID email (email@example.com) in the email address field and click the blue Continue button.
 That should open the UW-Madison NetID login window, where you can log in with your NetID and password.